SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 identifier (for example <domain:name>, <host:name> or <contact:id>)
 in the HTTP message-body does not match the {id} object identifier in the URL.

+# Data format

+TODO Describe how REP MUST be data format agnostic and support multiple data formats.
+XML is already defined, but future JSON mappings MUDST also be supported.

 # Message Exchange